 - In the 2004 edition of the Copa Libertadores, Boca Juniors, the previous year's champion, defended the championship against Once Caldas in the finals, and they lost.
 As a result of the loss, Boca's head coach, Carlos Bianchi, stormed to the locker room and missed the coronation.
 According to him, he didn't know that second-placers also received medals, considering that during his stint, and up to that point, the team only missed the 2002's finals.
 He eventually apologized to Once Caldas's then-head coach, Luis Fernando Montoya, over his actions.

-- Interesting example in Camp Lazlo.
+- An interesting example in Camp Lazlo which is somehow able to subvert this trope.
 Edward wins the main prize...but every trophy, including last place, is more impressive than his 1st prize.
 This makes him dispose of his trophy in rage.

 - In the United States, at least, prizes above a certain dollar value are subject to income tax.
 If the winner of the consolation prize doesn't feel it's worth the tax and no cash prize is also awarded with (or offered in lieu of) the prize to offset the tax, they may simply choose to reject it.